.. and after Part 2

 November 9th 1886 … Joseph Carrier junior, a grocer then trading in Bath Street, redeemed a mortgage, taken out by his uncle the late Samuel Carrier, and dated November 8th 1856.
 This mortgage had been on the two properties owned by Samuel in East Street, with their yard, a bakehouse, machine or smith’s shop, and other outbuildings.
 They can be seen at A on Plan 5 (in Part 2).

-On March 26th 1901, the Carrier premises came from Joseph Carrier junior, grocer and provision dealer then of 14 Bath Street, and via Moore and Robinson’s Nottinghamshire Banking Co.
+On March 26th 1901, the Carrier premises (not sold in February 1898) came from Joseph Carrier junior, grocer and provision dealer then of 14 Bath Street, and via Moore and Robinson’s Nottinghamshire Banking Co.
 Ltd, into the hands of — Frances Alice Goddard, daughter of Joseph Carrier senior (deceased), sister of Joseph junior, and wife of William Foster Goddard, lace manufacturer of Stanton Road — and Henry Percy Carrier, lace manager of Cavendish Place, Beeston, youngest child of Joseph senior, younger brother of Frances Alice.

 Plan 9 showing the Carrier premises at March 26th 1901